Efficient Black-Box Fault Localization for System-Level Test Code Using Large Language Models

 In real-world scenarios with more complex test cases, this estimation process may not be as straightforward.
-We will address this further in~\autoref{Approach}.
+We will address this further in \autoref{Approach}.

-The execution estimation above can be further refined by taking call sites into account.
+The execution estimate above can be further refined by accounting for call sites.
 A call site is a location (or line) in the code where a function or method is invoked.
-In ~\autoref{lst:T0}, there are three call sites on lines 13, 15, and 23.
-Removing lines 14 and 15 eliminates the call site for \texttt{test\_2}, which in turn enables the removal of its definition, i.e., lines 5 and 6, because a function that is never called is not executed.
+In \autoref{lst:T0}, there are three call sites on lines 13, 15, and 23.
+Removing lines 14 and 15 eliminates the call site for \texttt{test\_2}, which in turn enables the removal of its definition (lines 5 and 6), since a function that is never called is not executed.
 This example demonstrates further pruning of the execution trace by removing function definitions when their call sites no longer exist in the execution trace.

-The following section describes how we leverage the sources of information presented above to develop new algorithms for estimating the execution trace of a faulty test case.
+The following section describes how we leverage the information sources presented above to develop new algorithms for estimating the execution trace of a faulty test case.